 From places of art and culture to nature and high mountains.
 From Andean constellations to delicious local foods, this list of 10 things to do in Cusco, handpicked by locals, will ensure you have a complete experience.
-For this reason, in collaboration with the experts Inka Time Tours (Cusqueños residents), we bring you a small article about the best tourist places in Cusco if you visit the capital and do not miss anything of this beautiful city.
+For this reason, in collaboration with the experts at Inka Time Tours (Cusqueños residents), we bring you a small article about the best tourist places in Cusco if you visit the capital and do not miss anything of this beautiful city.

 MACHU PICCHU